MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 ## Prerequisites

+- **Identity Provider (IdP)**

-- Identity Provider (IdP) - To set OIDC or SAML you need to configure an IdP with an application.
+    To set OIDC or SAML you need to configure an IdP with an application.
-Refer to the official Okta documentation tutorial [Add a SAML Identity Provider](https://help.okta.com/en-us/content/topics/security/idp-add-saml.htm). tutorial from the official Okta documentation.
+    Refer to the official Okta documentation tutorial [Add a SAML Identity Provider](https://help.okta.com/en-us/content/topics/security/idp-add-saml.htm).

+- **LDAP Server**

-- LDAP Server - To set LDAP you need to configure an LDAP server with a user.
+    To set LDAP you need to configure an LDAP server with a user.

 ## Configuration

-Authentication can be configured in the `authentication` section of the MKE 4 config.
-By default, authentication is enabled, but each of the individual authentication methods is disabled.
-It can be disabled by setting the root `enabled` to `false`.
+You can configure authentication for MKE 4 through the `authentication` section of the MKE configuration file. `authentication` is enabled by default, however the settings for each of the individual authentication methods are disabled.
+To enable a service, set its `enabled` configuration option to `true`.
-This will completely remove any authentication-related components from being installed on the cluster.
+Doing so will completely remove any authentication-related components from being installed on your cluster.

 ```yaml
 authentication: